nazimboudeffa/nazimboudeffa/README.md

 # BOOKS

-<p> As a dudeist and proud of it I will probably not finish writing them as usual, I use a writer pseudonyme because I don't want my name to be on a stolen PDF on the Internet</p>
+<p> I try to write some books, I will probably not finish them as usual so I use a writer pseudonyme because I don't want my name to be on a stolen PDF on the Internet</p>
 <p> So please respect that and know that the books are Creative Common on my GitHub account</p>

 * https://leanpub.com/javascript-rallonge